phrafsanjani/phrafsanjani.github.io/cv.md

 **Introduction to Statistical Inquiry (In Progress)**

-✍️ *Co-authored with Dr. Adel Mohammadpour for STAT205 students at University of Calgary*
+✍️ *Co-authored with Dr. Adel Mohammadpour for STAT205 students @ University of Calgary*
 - Released under a creative commons CC BY-SA 4.0 licence

 ## Honors & Awards